International Flights to Japan

 Japan is easily accessible from the UK and continental Europe with over one hundred direct flights every week to four of Japan’s 22 International Airports.
 You will arrive at either Narita (Tokyo), Kansai (Osaka), Nagoya, or Sapporo.
 All other destinations within Japan can be reached quickly and conveniently using the country’s extensive network of rail, bus and domestic air services.

-In-direct International Flights to Japan
+Indirect International Flights to Japan

-In-direct international options from London usually involve a stop/change in the home hub of the airline, for example: Emirates fly from London to Narita and Osaka with a stopover in Dubai for 3 hours.
+Indirect international options from London usually involve a stop/change in the home hub of the airline, for example: Emirates fly from London to Narita and Osaka with a stopover in Dubai for 3 hours.
 Air France fly from London to Narita and Osaka with a stopover in Paris of 2 hours.
 Cathay Pacific fly from London to Narita, Osaka, Nagoya and Sapporo with a stopover in Hong Kong of 2 to 3 hours.
 There are many other airlines to choose from with stop overs en-route.
 These flights inevitably take a bit longer, but can on occasion work out to be the most cost-effective.

 The railway system in Japan has a high reputation for punctuality and safety.

 To use the train, first purchase a ticket at a vending machine or ticket window.
-Your ticket is punched by hand at the wicket or inserted in a punching machine.
-Please keep the ticket since it must be returned at your destination.
+Your ticket is punched by hand at the gate, or inserted in a punching machine.
+Please keep the ticket since it must be handed in at your destination.
 If there is no fare chart in English, buy the cheapest ticket indicated on the vending machine, and pay the difference due at the fare adjustment office at your destination station before you go through the exit turnstile.

-Most if not all trains stop operating around midnight.
+Most if not all trains stop operating around midnight.Japan Rail Pass Information

 Shinkansen Bullet Train

-Due to the high-speed that people can travel around Japan by bullet trains and increasing competition from low-cost airlines and cheaper overnight buses, the number of night trains in Japan has decreased dramatically.
-However, there are still a number of them operating on the main island of Honshu and even services linking to Shikoku and Hokkaido.
-Seats on night trains are covered by the JR pass (please note that note all night trains have seats), but it does not cover shared or private compartments.
-You have to pay for these separately and also pay for the (limited) express fee of around 3,000 yen and in some instances, other fees.The most popular night travel for travellers tends to be the Hokutosei and Cassiopeia trains that run from Ueno station in Tokyo to Sapporo in Hokkaido.
+Due to the high-speed that people can travel around Japan by bullet trains, increasing competition from low-cost airlines and cheaper overnight buses, the number of night trains in Japan has decreased.
+However, there are still a number of them operating on the main island of Honshu, and services linking to Shikoku and Hokkaido.
+Seats on night trains are covered by the JR pass (please note that all night trains have seats), but the pass does not cover shared or private compartments.
+You have to pay for these separately, along with the (limited) express fee of around 3,000 yen, and in some instances, other fees.The most popular night train for travellers tends to be the routes to Hokutosei and Cassiopeia, that run from Ueno Station in Tokyo, to Sapporo in Hokkaido.